KS Cracovia

-Cracovia (/pol/) is a Polish professional football club based in Kraków.
+Klub Sportowy Cracovia Spółka Akcyjna, commonly referred to as Cracovia (/pol/), is a Polish professional football club based in Kraków.
 The club is five-time Polish champion, besides being the inaugural Polish champion, winner of the Polish Cup and the Polish Super Cup in 2020.
 Founded in 1906, Cracovia is the oldest Polish club still in existence.
 They play in the Ekstraklasa, the top tier of the national football league system.

 History

 Beginning

 The early years of football in the city of Kraków are associated with professor Henryk Jordan.
 He was a Polish physician who had spent some time in Britain and after coming back to his native city introduced football to its youth.
 Jordan was a huge supporter of all sports and gymnastics.
 On 12 March 1889, he founded The Park of Games and Plays in Kraków, which was commonly called Jordan's Park.
 Places like this later spread all across Austrian Galicia, and apart from gymnastics, the youth there became acquainted with football.

 However, it was not Kraków where the first football game with Polish participation took place.
 This happened in Lwów on 14 July 1894, with a six-minute match between the teams of Lwów and Kraków.
 The home team proved better, winning 1–0 through a goal by Włodzimierz Chomicki.